MicroWebApps/MicroWebApps/README.md

 # No V-Dom
 https://github.com/achou11/no-virtual-dom

+* V-DOM can be a good rescue for messed up applications that have no proper DOM manipulation logic
+* V-DOM is a practical SPA approach for those who do not care about bloating performance, or if application is not too complex
+* V-DOM i not good for scaling the web with Micro services approaches (Micro-Front Ends)

 ## using html litteral strings
+Easy and practicle for systematic full render scenario e.g. SVG voronoi generator
 * `html` litteral string : https://github.com/WebSVG/voronoi/blob/608c5757c446a29c8925baccf4b36e016aa7bd51/src/web-js-utils.js#L29
 * example svg with variables : https://github.com/WebSVG/voronoi/blob/608c5757c446a29c8925baccf4b36e016aa7bd51/src/svg_utils.js#L12